alanye01/Download-WrBord/README.md

 # WrBord - A small but powerful writing board application.

-You can also Download or Clone the Source and the Installer at https://github.com/AlanYe-Dev/source-wrbord/ and https://github.com/AlanYe-Dev/download-wrbord/.
+Please Download the New WrBord at https://github.com/AlanYe-Dev/download-wrbord/.

 Copyright (C) 2018 Alan Ye.
 All rights reserved.